-- Grouping items into a unit
+- Grouping goods into a unit

 - Handling returns

-Inventory Management Problems
+Fixing Inventory Management Problems

-- Poor Inventory Management – A fulfillment center that does not keep close tabs on their inventory may sell out of an item before realizing it.
+- Poor Inventory Management – A fulfillment center that does not keep close tabs on its inventory may sell out of an item before realizing it.
 As a result, customers order the item, expect it, and only later are informed that it is out of stock or will take longer than expected.
 Lack of oversight is an easy way to lose customers and sales.

 How Parcel Lockers Can Help

-- Their shipping costs are significantly reduced
+- Shipping costs are significantly reduced or completely eliminated

 Efficient Fulfillment Is Key